How Many Cryptos Have Failed? List of Dead Coins That Went Bust

 3. Squid Game (SQUID)

-As a result of the hype associated with the newly released TV series, Squid Game, a set of unknown developers released an accompanying Squid Game token.
-After launching in October 2021, SQUID climbed 23,000,000% in a single week, before quickly collapsing back to 0.
+Due to the hype associated with the newly released TV series Squid Game, a set of unknown developers released an accompanying Squid Game token.
+After launching in October 2021, SQUID climbed 23,000,000% in a single week before quickly collapsing back to 0.

 4. BitConnect (BCC)